Skip to main content

 In this short note, I hope to outline where I think OLPOLP goes wrong and why, and also what it gets right.
 I will argue that OLPOLP is correct in the following points:

-• You can't get semantics before pragmatics. (meaning is use)
+• You can't get semantics before pragmatics.
+(Don't look to the "meaning", look to the use)

 • Theoretical meanings have to be related somehow to pragmatic meanings or they are useless.